Chinz/slate_apidocs/source/index.html.md

 #  Subscribing northbound clients to southbound events

-FODIM offers an eventing interface that allows northbound clients to interact and receive notifications such as alarms from southbound equipment.
+The FODIM offers an eventing interface that allows northbound clients to interact and receive notifications such as alarms from southbound equipment.
 It exposes Redfish EventService APIs as an interface for managing events.

 Events are messages provided by the service to asynchronously notify the client of some significant state change or error condition, usually of a time critical nature.